 Process, entity type in Data Model

 In Targetprocess it is a set of rules used to model your actual process.
-It includes terminology, workflows, practices and custom fields.
+It includes terminology, workflows, practices, and custom fields.
 Different departments in the company may follow different processes.
-Each project is binded to a single process.
+Each project is bound to a single process.

 More information: Processes and Workflows

 A group of projects with something in common or a large product divided into smaller sub-projects.
 This could be a set of product components, projects for specific customers, or any other grouping.
 Helps to organize the work and track progress better.

 Represent a set of work that needs to be completed.
 Think of it as a product or a project within your company.
 Usually created as a high-level idea first and managed as a portfolio item later.
 Every work item should be added to a single project.
 Project members are people assigned to it.
 They can view all entities inside a project.

 Relation, entity type in Data Model